ideabosque/suitetalk_connector/README.md

 - `custom_records`: This parameter contains configurations for custom records in NetSuite.
 It specifies the internal IDs of custom records that can be used in the integration.
 - `item_detail_record_types`: This parameter lists the record types in NetSuite that have detailed information about items.
 For example, purchase orders and return authorizations may have additional item details.
 - `inventory_detail_record_types`: This parameter lists the record types in NetSuite that have detailed information about inventory-related transactions, such as purchase orders, item receipts, item fulfillments, sales orders, and return authorizations.
-- `update_exception_record_types`: This parameter lists the record types in NetSuite that have exceptions when updating records.
-These record types may require special handling during the integration process.
+- `transaction_update_statuses`: This parameter serves two pivotal purposes for updating records.
+Firstly, it facilitates updates only when the transaction status aligns with the statuses listed.
+Secondly, it ensures updates occur if the transaction's record type is absent from the keys within `transaction_update_statuses`.

 ### Sample Configuration